 Connecting your solar pool heater to your pool is a relatively simple plumbing procedure as it uses the pool’s existing plumbing.

-The solar collector uses the pool pump to transport water up through the pipes and plumbing valve and through the inlet pipe of the solar collector.
-The warmed water then exits through the back of the solar heater and through the plumbing valves where it flows back into the pool through the return line.
+The solar collector uses the pool pump to transport water through the pipes and plumbing valve and through the inlet pipe of the solar collector.
+The warmed water then exits through the back of the solar heater and the plumbing valves, which flows back into the pool through the return line.

-If you want to see a visual and learn more about the plumbing behind solar pool heaters, here’s my article on solar pool heater plumbing.
+If you want to learn more about the plumbing behind solar pool heaters, here’s my article on solar pool heater plumbing.

 How Much Space Do You Need?

 In general, the bigger your pool is, the larger your solar heater will need to be.
-A good way of determining how much space you will need is to work out how many collectors you’ll need.
+A good way to determine how much space you will need is to determine how many collectors you’ll need.

 How Many Solar Collectors Do You Need?